 Small Sewing Projects

-This list of small sewing projects is inviting and the opportunity to use up some of your scraps has to be encouraging.
-There is something for everyone and these free patterns can be used to make great gifts for the festive season.
+This list of small sewing projects is inviting, and the opportunity to use up some of your scraps has to be encouraging.
+There is something for everyone, and these free patterns can be used to make great gifts for the festive season.
 Find something that appeals to you and match it to a perfect scrap of fabric.
 This article breaks down the small sewing projects into small scraps and larger scraps and then felt.

 Hair accessories are great small sewing projects to use up your scrap fabric.
 They only take a really small amount of fabric and make great gifts and items to sell at craft fairs.
 Make bows or flowers or even a hair scrunchie!